amehlhase316/memoranda/README.md

 - [ ] Understood the kickoff document

 - [ ] Understand how to get started and what the next steps in your project are

+- [ ] Made an initial commit on your teams README